 Many of our teaching assistants have specialist skills which are utilised where required.
 For example: phonics, Dyslexia, ASD, reading, nurture.
 Specialist Pastoral TA who is ELKLAN; ASC; ELSA trained .
-Two further TA's recently EKLAN trained.
-A TA trained in ASC
+Two further TA's recently EKLAN trained in ASC

 Additional funding has been allocated for support of an Educational Psychologist and Learning consultant if required.